hsynercn/omni/README.md

 External REST Countries API root URL is stored on serverless.yml as environment variable REST_COUNTRIES.
 Id generation region scope is stored as ADDITIONAL_IDENTIFIER_REGIONS environment variable on same file.

 Unit tests are covering most of the code, current package.json runs 'npm test' with nyc to display coverages.
+I didn't add integration tests, current unit test suite external dependencies are all mocked.

 Response is a simple JSON object with a status code and stringfied body.
-It retursn 400 for invalid inputs/bad reuqests, 200 for successful requests.
+Countries API's country specific information is grouped under employeeCountry object.
+Optional generated ID is returned with generatedIdentifier.

 ```json
 {